Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-login/README.md

 #### Controlling form submit execution behaviour

-If absolutely needed it is possible taking full control over form submit execution by means of `executeOutcome` event.
+If absolutely needed it is possible taking full control over form submit execution by means of `executeSubmit` event.
 This event is fired on form submit.

 You can prevent default behaviour by calling `event.preventDefault()`.